-In similar fashion, the Internet didn’t spawn itself.
+As a comparison, the Internet didn’t spawn itself.
 It was developed by the government as a military tool and subsidized to the point at which it could take flight by itself.

 Strategic analyst and author George Freidman writes in his book, The Next Hundred Years, that he foresees solar collector arrays in space that will be beaming energy back to earth by microwave transmission by the year 2050.
 Friedman believes the US will be uniquely positioned to take advantage of this new energy opportunity and that it will establish us an energy leader and free us from our fossil fuel dependence.
-That is 22 years away, however.
-In the meantime, we are working on a state of the art that is still on the ground and on roof tops and not yet in the sky.
+That is 38 years away, however.
+In the meantime, we are working on a state of the art that is still on the ground and not yet in the sky.

-We are located next to the Barnstable Airport, nearly 6000 solar panels with a surface area of almost 4 acres, covering a ground area of 6 acres, and generating 480 volt power back into the grid.
-Yes, the electric meter does actually spin backwards in what is called a net metering arrangement with EverSource.
+Shepley Wood Products is the first lumber and building material distributor we are aware of who can claim to generate more electrical power than it uses.
+Ten years ago we could claim to be co-owners of the largest solar array on Cape Cod.
+It didn’t take long to be surpassed in production by other larger projects but our pioneer solar facility near the Barnstable Airport, has 6000 solar panels with a surface area of almost 4 acres, covering a ground area of 6 acres, and generating 480 volt power back into the grid.
+Yes, the electric meter does actually spin backwards in what is called a net metering arrangement with Eversource.
 This array does prefer a sunny day and produces peak output of just under 1.5 mega (million) watts.
 Longer summer days are higher producers than short winter ones and sunny days out perform cloudy days, but even during our most recent tropical rain storm the other day, with not even a hint of sun visible, our solar farm was producing a respectable 46 kilo (thousand) watts.

 Charles Kettering once said, “We should all be mindful of the future, because we will spend the rest of our lives there”.